Virtualization-projects/panamax-ui-wiki/Troubleshooting-and-Known-Issues.md

 While we work on to provide a fix, you can set the environment variable VAGRANT_DEFAULT_PROVIDER to 'virtualbox', to resolve the issue.

+##### Panamax reinstall fails if Vagrant CoreOS base box is re-downloaded.
+If you are trying to reinstall Panamax, and you choose to re-download the Vagrant CoreOS base box, you may see issues.

+While we work on to provide a fix, you can do the following, to resolve the issue:

+    panamax delete
+    panamax init